by Texas Homesteader ~

 Really, every day is earth day for me.
 I love to tiptoe lightly on our earth.
 But it’s still fun to celebrate the day.
 I look at it as Mother Nature’s birthday!

-Are you looking for gifts for Mother Nature?
+Are you looking for simple gifts for Mother Nature?
 Here are some of my faves.

 There are so many ways to reduce plastic in your kitchen.
 I prefer to use Glass in the refrigerator instead of plastic food storage systems where the lids ALWAYS get lost.
 LOL!
 I typically save back nice glass jars that come with my food, or reuse canning jars.